No matter how big or small, we’ve all experienced some kind of trauma as children.

 3. Look at pictures of yourself as a child

 Go through old photo albums and rediscover what your younger self looked like.
-Let that image be burned into your brain because it will serve you well throughout the rest of your inner child work.
-You might even like to put photos of yourself next to your bedside table, in your wallet, or around the house just to remind yourself of your inner child’s presence.
+Let that image burn into your brain because it will serve you well throughout the rest of your inner child work.

-5. Do an inner journey
+5. Go on an inner meditation or visualization journey

 For beginners, I recommend two types of inner journeys: those done through meditation, and those done through visualization.

-To do these inner journeys, it’s important that you first gain the trust of your inner child through the previous activities.
 Once you have developed a strong connection to your inner child, you can then ask her to reveal what earlier life circumstances created the trauma you’re struggling with today.

 How to do a meditation journey:

-Connecting to your inner child through meditation is a passive process: simply breathe deeply, relax, allow yourself to witness your thoughts, and ask your question.
+Connecting to your inner child through meditation is a passive process: simply breathe deeply, relax, allow yourself to witness your thoughts, and ask a question.
 For example, you might like to ask, “Dear inner child, when was the first time I experienced trauma in my life?”

-Allow yourself to witness the thoughts that rise and fall within your mind.
-Your inner child may or may not decide to reveal the answer to you.
 Remember to be patient, loving, and accepting.
 If your inner child doesn’t want to reveal the answer, embrace that.
 It’s important that your inner child feels safe, secure, and ready.

-Tips — To successfully do the inner child meditation journey, you’ll need to have experience meditating.
+Tips — To successfully complete the inner child meditation journey, you’ll need to have a little experience meditating.
 Learning to witness your thoughts can take a lot of practice, so if you’re not used to meditating, you might struggle with this technique.

 How to do a visualization journey: